KwabenaAnane/points-system-smartcontract-app/README.md

 In designing the Points System smart contract, careful attention was given to both gas efficiency and security best practices.
 Since smart contracts run on the Ethereum Virtual Machine (EVM), every transaction consumes gas, and inefficient code can quickly become costly for users.
 At the same time, poor security practices could expose the system to vulnerabilities.
 To address these concerns, the following measures were implemented:

-1. The contract uses custom errors instead of string-based require messages, reducing gas consumption by optimizing how reverts are handled.
+1. Use of Custom Errors

+Action Taken: Instead of using require with string messages, the contract defines custom errors for invalid conditions.
+Why Important: String-based revert messages increase bytecode size and gas costs when reverting.
+Improvement: Custom errors reduce gas consumption by encoding error data more efficiently, leading to lower transaction costs for users.

+2. Immutable and Enum Variables

-2. Key variables such as the owner and reward types are declared as immutable or enum, lowering storage costs and improving gas efficiency.
+Action Taken: Declared the owner as immutable and reward types as an enum.

-3. The contract applies access control modifiers (e.g., onlyOwner) to restrict sensitive functions, ensuring that only authorized accounts can perform administrative actions, thereby improving overall contract security.

-4. A nonReentrancy modifier using a simple _locked boolean is applied to state-changing functions that transfer or update balances, protecting against reentrancy attacks by preventing nested calls that could otherwise lead to double-spending or corrupted state.
+Why Important: Immutable variables are stored directly in bytecode, not in expensive storage slots, and enums replace multiple constants with a compact representation.
+Improvement: This lowers storage costs, improves gas efficiency, and ensures key variables are set once and cannot be changed, strengthening both performance and security.

+3. Access Control Modifiers

+Action Taken: Applied modifiers like onlyOwner to restrict administrative actions.
+Why Important: Without access control, anyone could call sensitive functions (e.g., banning members, minting points).
+Improvement: Prevents unauthorized access, reducing attack vectors and ensuring the contract operates securely under defined governance.

+4. NonReentrancy Guard

+Action Taken: Implemented a _locked boolean with a nonReentrant modifier on state-changing functions.
+Why Important: Reentrancy attacks exploit external calls to re-enter a vulnerable function, often leading to double-spending or state corruption.
+Improvement: The lock mechanism ensures functions cannot be re-entered during execution, protecting balances and contract integrity while keeping the implementation gas-efficient.